taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > From results in Figures 4 and 5 it appears that the performance when using a forgetting factor of 0.9 are quite similar for each method.

 Thank you for your helpful comment.
-In online AuxIVA, setting the forgetting factor $\alpha$ to smaller value is equivalent to reducing the contribution of past data.
+In online AuxIVA, setting the forgetting factor $\alpha$ to a smaller value is equivalent to reducing the contribution of past data.
 This results in faster convergence and tracking of the microphone array rotation but tends to limit the separation performance.
-The result with a forgetting factor $\alpha$ of 0.9 clearly demonstrates that tendency.
+The result with a forgetting factor $\alpha$ of 0.9 demonstrates that tendency.
 We believe that each method performs similarly in this case because the separation performance of all methods is immediately saturated.
 We have added an explanation for that in Section 5.2 (Page 15 in the revised manuscript).

 > Please clarify this and also if the error bars, which appear overlapping, represent confidence intervals or some other quantity.

-The bars represent the maximum and minimum values excluding outliers since Figure 5 is a well-known box-and-whisker diagram.
+The bars represent the maximum and minimum values, excluding outliers since Figure 5 is a well-known box-and-whisker diagram.
 We have added an explanation for that to the figure caption in the revised manuscript.

 > In the first sentence of Section 5.4, it should perhaps say “SFIIVA-O and SFIIVA-M” rather than “SFIIVA-O and SFIIVA-O”.